afro hair types

 Black hair (or afro hair) has a unique texture, which is typically curly, coily, or kinky.
 This hair type is most commonly found among men and women of African descent.

 Unlike straight hair types, Afro hair is often denser and more prone to shrinkage.
 This means it appears much shorter when dry than it does when wet and stretched out.
+Because of its structure, Afro hair can also be more susceptible to dryness, breakage, and certain types of hair loss, including traction alopecia from tight hairstyles or over-manipulation.

 There are four types of hair categories – from type 1 straight hair to type 4 coily hair.
 A majority of African-Americans tend to fall into the type 4 curl types, which is more kinky and coily.